 LTF Grants & Grant Guidelines

-The Lawyers Trust Fund of Illinois (LTF) makes grants to non-profit organizations that provide free civil legal aid to low-income Illinois residents.
+The Lawyers Trust Fund of Illinois (LTF) awards annual grants to non-profit organizations that provide direct civil legal aid to low-income Illinois residents, free of charge.

 LTF grantees provide a “legal safety net” for people who cannot afford to hire a lawyer, but face serious problems related to issues such as domestic violence, child custody, eviction, foreclosure, elder abuse, access to medical care, immigration, and other critical needs.

 LTF is among the largest single sources of funding for the legal aid system in Illinois.
-LTF grants currently support 49 legal aid organizations across the state.
-Last year, these organizations utilized hundreds of staff attorneys and paralegals and thousands of pro bono to close nearly 118,000 legal cases on behalf of low-income Illinoisans.
+LTF grants currently support 57 legal aid organizations across the state.
+Last year, these organizations utilized hundreds of staff attorneys, paralegals, and pro bono volunteers to close more than 131,000 legal cases on behalf of low-income Illinoisans.

 Grant Guidelines